 Do you want to make disciples of Jesus with all your heart?
 If so, then join us.
 Watch God provide.
 It will not be easy.
 But it will be worth it.

 What if I'm no good at fundraising?

 You are in good company.
 Our staff are not the best fundraisers out there.
 Because the Lord is the one who raises the funds, success in fundraising is not primarily based on gifting or skills.
-Rather, the most successful fundraisers are those who trust fully in the Lord's provision and work diligently to give others the opportunity to give.
+Rather, the most successful fundraisers are those who trust fully in the Lord's provision and work diligently to allow others the opportunity to give.

 That said, skills are important, so we will provide you with biblical training for support raising that has proven effective since Old Testament times.
 You will be part of a team that will offer support and encouragement, and we will assign you a mentor to walk with you through the process.
 Together we will help you overcome obstacles and we will rejoice with you at the generosity of God's people!